 Set this Super Easy Goal & Your Negotiation will be a Success

 The goal of your negotiation is to ensure that you AND the other party part with smiles on your faces.
 In order to come to an optimal offer for both parties, you’ll need to carefully structure your negotiation plan.
-You’ll want to make sure your negotiation strikes the perfect balance.
+You’ll want to make sure your negotiation strikes the perfect balance and that you don’t make the most common salary negotiation mistakes.
 Don’t over-negotiate.
 This could cause the hiring party to re-evaluate their decision to hire you.
 You also don’t want to under negotiate – or leave items unaddressed.
 This will only haunt you and leave you wondering, “what if I had asked for more?”
 There is definitely an art to crafting a negotiation that strikes the right balance.

 Before You Negotiate, Always Remove Emotion